Attend a LIVE Service Autopilot demo this month and be entered to win an iPad!

 The types of cleaning businesses that skip this step are the types of cleaning businesses that end up leaking profits and going bankrupt.

-It’s a good idea to consult with your bookkeeper or accountant as you build out this section of your business plan.
+It’s a good idea to consult with your CPA (i.e. certified public accountant) as you build out this section of your business plan.

 A financial advisor is great because they can evaluate your finances early on and discover profit holes and financial concerns BEFORE they become a problem.